Go Back Email LinkDownload PDF

 • Peel & devein the shrimp.
 Run the tip of a sharp knife down the back of a shrimp and remove the dark vein.
 Repeat with the remaining shrimp.
 Rinse under cold water.
 Refrigerate the shrimp until you’re ready to cook.

 • Sauté the aromatics.
 Heat the olive oil in a large skillet over medium heat.
 Add the peppers, onions, and celery.
-Cook until the vegetables are just tender, stirring frequently to prevent sticking.
+Cook for 3 to 4 minutes or until the vegetables are just tender, stirring frequently to prevent sticking.
 Add the garlic and cook for an additional 1 minute.

 • Add the tomatoes and seasonings.
-Add the crushed and diced tomatoes along with the Cajun seasoning, oregano, cayenne, and red pepper flakes, if using.
+Add the crushed and diced tomatoes along with the Creole or Cajun seasoning, oregano, cayenne, and red pepper flakes, if using.
 Adjust the heat to suit your taste.
+Bring to a simmer.
+Reduce the heat to low and cook for 8 to 10 minutes, stirring frequently.
 Add salt and pepper to taste.
-Bring to a simmer.
-Reduce the heat to low and cook for 20 minutes, stirring frequently.

 • Finish the dish.
-Add the shrimp to the sauce and continue cooking for about 5 minutes.
+Add the shrimp to the sauce and continue cooking for about 3 to 5 minutes.
+The shrimp should be pink and opaque, and curled into a loose "C" shape.
 Serve with hot cooked rice.

 Keyword shrimp creole